 The museum of Pablo Picasso is home to one of the most comprehensive collections by Pablo Picasso.
 You’ll see around 4,251 of his artworks, starting from his childhood finishing with Cubism.
 Among the exhibits, you’ll see two of his first major works – The First Communion and Science and Charity.
 Overall, the museum showcases Picasso’s relationship with Barcelona.

-- TIP: You can enter the museum for FREE on the first Sundays of each month (9 a.m – 7 p.m), on Thursdays from 6:00 p.m – 9:30 p.m, and on February 12th, May 18th and September 24th.
+- FREE on the first Sundays of each month (9 a.m – 7 p.m), on Thursdays from 6:00 p.m – 9:30 p.m, and on February 12th, May 18th, and September 24th.
 However, you’ll need to “buy” the ticket online to be able to enter the museum.
 They won’t let you in if you just show up.

 Explore one of the beautiful hospitals

-One of the most important places to visit in Barcelona is this former Hospital de la Santa Creu i Sant Pau in El Guinardo neighborhood.
-Designed by Lluís Domènech i Montaner, the complex was built between 1901-30 and functioned as a hospital till 2009.
+This absolutely mind-blowing hospital should be on everyone’s Barcelona itinerary.
+The former Hospital de la Santa Creu i Sant Pau in the El Guinardo neighborhood was designed by Lluís Domènech i Montaner, the complex was built between 1901-30 and functioned as a hospital till 2009.
 Today, it’s a museum where you can visit several buildings to learn the history and see how the patient rooms looked like.

 The complex is quite big and includes 26 buildings; however, the origin of the institution dates back to the beginning of the 15th century when six small medieval hospitals merged.
 In 2003, a new hospital building was built next to it, that’s why this one stopped functioning as a clinic.
 Together with Palau de la Musica Catalana, the hospital is a UNESCO site.

-- TIP: FREE entrance on first Sundays of each month.
+- FREE on the first Sundays of each month.
 Unlike the Museum of Picasso, you can show up without reserving your spot.

 Visit one of the most beautiful concert halls

-One of the top things to do in Barcelona is to visit Palau de la Musica Catalana, the most spectacular and mind-blowing a concert hall I have visited.
+Another top attraction to add to your Barcelona itinerary is the Palau de la Musica Catalana, the most spectacular and stricking concert hall I have visited.
 Also designed by Lluís Domènech i Montaner, the building was constructed between 1905-08 for the choral society called Orfeó Català.